-And he prayed to the LORD and said, "O LORD, is not this what I said when I was yet in my country?
-That is why I made haste to flee to Tarshish; for I knew that you are a gracious God and merciful, slow to anger and abounding in steadfast love, and relenting from disaster.Jonah 4:2(ESV)
+He prayed to the LORD and said, "Please LORD, was not this what I said while I was still in my own country?
+Therefore in order to forestall this I fled to Tarshish, for I knew that You are a gracious and compassionate God, slow to anger and abundant in lovingkindness, and one who relents concerning calamity.Jonah 4:2(NASB)

-This verse sums God's gracious character– but it was uttered by the reluctant prophet Jonah, whom God sent to preach the gospel of repentance, to the pagan people of the wicked city of Nineveh.
-Jonah held these unsaved gentiles is utter contempt and fled from the Lord rather than preach the good news of His saving grace – in case they did repented and were saved!
+This verse sums up God's gracious character, but it was uttered by the reluctant prophet Jonah whom God sent to preach the gospel of repentance to the pagan people of the wicked city of Nineveh.
+Jonah held these unsaved Gentiles in utter contempt, and fled from the Lord rather than preach the good news of His saving grace, in case they did repent and were saved!

-Loving Father, thank You that You are indeed full of compassion and mercy, for You stooped down to save me when I was dead in my sins and brought me into Your family – may my life be a true reflection of Your gracious character, in Jesus name I pray, AMEN.
+Loving Father, thank You that You are indeed full of compassion and mercy, for You stooped down to save me when I was dead in my sins and brought me into Your family.
+May my life be a true reflection of Your gracious character.
+In Jesus' name, AMEN.